Creating Plot Twists

 // Handle webhook requests

-async onCalendarUpdate(request: WebhookRequest, context: { calendarId: string }) {
+async onCalendarUpdate(request: WebhookRequest, calendarId: string) {

 console.log("Webhook received:", request.method);

-console.log("Calendar:", context.calendarId);
+console.log("Calendar:", calendarId);

-// Process the webhook
+// Process the webhook (request.body is parsed JSON)

-if (request.body.type === "event.created") {
+if (event.type === "event.created") {

-await this.syncEvent(request.body.event);
+await this.syncEvent(event.event);

 }